Online Learning with Abstention: Introduction

-However, we will be mainly interested in the stochastic setting (Section~\ref{sec:stochastic}).
+In Section~\ref{sec:stochastic}, we shift our attention to the stochastic setting.
 Stochastic bandits with a fixed feedback graph have been previously studied by \citet{CaronKvetonLelargeBhagat2012} and \citet{CohenHazanKoren2016}.
 We first show that an immediate extension of these algorithms to the time-varying graphs in the abstention scenario faces a technical \emph{bias problem} in the estimation of the expert losses.
 Next, we characterize a set of feedback graphs that can circumvent this bias problem in the general setting of online learning with feedback graphs.
-We further design a new online algorithm, \UCBGT, whose feedback graph is \emph{estimated} based on past observations.
+We further design a new algorithm, \UCBGT, whose feedback graph is \emph{estimated} based on past observations.
 We prove that the algorithm admits more favorable regret guarantees than the \UCBN\ algorithm \citep{CaronKvetonLelargeBhagat2012}.
 Finally, in Section~\ref{sec:experiments} we report the results of several experiments with both artificial and real-world datasets demonstrating that \UCBGT\ in practice significantly outperforms an unbiased, but limited, extension of \UCBN, as well as a standard bandit baseline, like UCB \cite{acf02}.